zolantris/ValheimMods/README.md

 ## Community

-Join us on discord to get the lastest information, upcoming features, and discover other mods.
+Join us on discord to get the latest information, upcoming features, and discover other mods.

 [Discord Link](https://discord.gg/XqA7j2qgRZ)